 However, among our staff we have committed talented and capable persons.
 Our Board members are mature persons who have lived successfully.
 They now only want to serve God and persons, and they have become very actively involved.
 They believe in Good Shepherd Mission and Charism.
 I feel strongly God is guiding and leading us.

-Foreign spouses in Taiwan may be isolated by lack of knowledge of the local language, and other resources.
-Since 2003 Good Shepherd has set up 6 comprehensive Service Centers
+Foreign spouses in Taiwan may be isolated by lack of knowledge of the local language, and other factors.
+Since 2003 Good Shepherd has set up 6 Service Centers

 Ms Yen-Chu Chen speaks about her participation in a Vatican Youth Symposium and other aspects of the anti-trafficking work in Taiwan